HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 {{ figure_markup(
   image="security-subresource-integrity-coverage-per-page.png",
   caption="Subresource integrity: coverage per page.", description="Bar chart showing percentiles of what percentage of scripts on a page are protected with SRI.
-At 10th percentile it is 1.4% for both desktop and mobile, at the 25th percentile it is 2.1% for desktop and 2.2% for mobile, at the 50th percentile it is 3.3% for both, at the 75th percentile it is 5.6% for both, and at the 90th percentile it is 10.0% for both.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR38ZfiZXxdGuzG4ywCEPKIU1Wl6E2bZwcQPyALavGq5q948gmWb8sT-Xo5T6K5z8smKPg6EKxV0JUI/pubchart?oid=1691901696&format=interactive", sheets_gid="247865608", sql_file="sri_coverage_per_page.sql"
+At 10th percentile it is 1.39% for desktop and 1.43% for mobile, at the 25th percentile it is 2.08 and 2.17% respectively, at the 50th percentile it is 3.33% for both, at the 75th percentile it is 5.56% for both, and at the 90th percentile it is 10.00% for both.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR38ZfiZXxdGuzG4ywCEPKIU1Wl6E2bZwcQPyALavGq5q948gmWb8sT-Xo5T6K5z8smKPg6EKxV0JUI/pubchart?oid=1691901696&format=interactive", sheets_gid="247865608", sql_file="sri_coverage_per_page.sql"
 ) }}

 However, when we look closely, most of the websites still lack the coverage of SRIs in the `<script>` elements.
-The median percentage of `<script>` elements in websites having an `integrity` attribute is 3.3%.
+The median percentage of `<script>` elements in websites having an `integrity` attribute is 3.33%.

 <figure>
   <table>